-The Investment Manager was established in 2015 as the manager of New Energy Solar, an Australian Securities Exchange listed investment business that has acquired a portfolio of 22 utility-scale solar power plants in the US and Australia.
+The Investment Manager was established in 2015 as the manager of New Energy Solar, an Australian Securities Exchange listed investment business that has acquired a portfolio of 16 utility-scale solar power plants in the US and Australia.
 The Investment Manager offers in-house deal origination, execution and asset management capabilities with experience in equity, tax equity, debt structuring and arranging, and active asset management.
-The current Investment Manager team currently consists of 21 investment and asset management professionals located in Sydney and New York.
+The current Investment Manager team currently consists of over 20 investment and asset management professionals located in Sydney and New York.

 The Investment Manager is a limited liability company incorporated in Australia (Australian Company Number 609 166 645).
-The Investment Manager is recorded with the Australian Securities and Investments Commission ("ASIC") as a corporate authorised representative (Corporate Authorised Representative Number 1237667) of Walsh & Company Asset Management Pty Limited, which holds an Australian financial services licence (Australian Financial Services Licence Number 450 257) to provide advice and dealing services (amongst other things) for a range of financial products.
+The Investment Manager is recorded with the Australian Securities and Investments Commission ("ASIC") as a corporate authorised representative (Corporate Authorised Representative Number 1237667) of E&P Funds Management Pty Limited, which holds an Australian financial services licence (Australian Financial Services Licence Number 450 257) to provide advice and dealing services (amongst other things) for a range of financial products.

-The Investment Manager is a subsidiary of Walsh & Company, the funds management division of Evans Dixon.
-Walsh & Company manages over A\$5.5 billion (c.US\$3.9 billion) of assets across a range of asset classes.
-Evans Dixon (ASX ticker: ED1) is an ASX-listed financial services business with a history spanning over 30 years, servicing 8,800 clients with over A\$18 billion (c.
-US\$12.8 billion) of funds under advice and management.
-Along with Walsh, Evans Dixon operates two recognisable wealth advice brands in Australia, Evans & Partners and Dixon Advisory.
+The Investment Manager is a subsidiary of E&P Funds Group Pty Limited ("E&P Funds"), the funds management division of E&P Financial Group Limited ("E&P Financial Group").
+E&P Funds manages over A\$6.6 billion (c.US\$5.1 billion) of assets across a range of asset classes.
+E&P Financial Group (ASX ticker: EP1) is an ASX-listed financial services business with a history spanning over 30 years, servicing 9,200 clients with over A\$20 billion (c.
+US\$15 billion) of funds under advice and management.
+Along with E&P Funds, E&P Financial Group operates two additional businesses, E&P Wealth and E&P Capital.